MagicMirrorOrg/MagicMirror/.github/CONTRIBUTING.md

 Our ESLint configuration is in our .eslintrc.json and .eslintignore files.

-To run ESLint, use `grunt eslint`.
+To run ESLint, use `npm run lint:js`.

 ### CSS: Run StyleLint

 We use [StyleLint](https://stylelint.io) to lint our CSS.
 Our configuration is in our .stylelintrc file.

-To run StyleLint, use `grunt stylelint`.
+To run StyleLint, use `npm run lint:style`.

 ### Submitting Issues